Preamble

 5.2.

-final three home and away series of the season, the full 35-man roster shall be
+and away series of the season, the full 35-man roster shall be active.
+Owners

-active.
-Owners may choose to deactivate some players for these series to
+may choose to deactivate some players for these series to prevent overuse, so

-prevent overuse, so long as the remaining active roster is consistent with the
+long as the remaining active roster is consistent with the rule of two

 6.1.